End-to-End Page-Level Assessment of Handwritten Text Recognition: Examples

 \subsection{Example~4}

 Computation of \,hWER for the same texts used in Example~3~(\ref{ex:3}).
-As in Example~2~(\ref{ex:2}), here $\hat{\mathcal{A}}'(\cdot,\cdot)$ are original alignments obtained as a byproduct of Eq.\,\eqref{eq:hungCER} and $\hat{\mathcal{A}}(\cdot,\cdot)$ are the ones used to compute NSFDs after word renumbering to circumvent the effects of insertion and/or deletions.
-It is worth noting in this example that the values of $\hWER(X,Y)$ and $\hWER(X,Z) $ are identical to the corresponding bWER values of Example~3.
+As in Example~2~(\ref{ex:2}), here $\hat{\mathcal{A}}'(\cdot,\cdot)$ are original alignments obtained as a byproduct of Eq.\,\eqref{eq:hungCER} and used in Eq.\,\eqref{eq:hungWER} to compute hWER, and $\hat{\mathcal{A}}(\cdot,\cdot)$ are the ones used to compute NSFDs after word renumbering to circumvent the effects of insertion and/or deletions.
+Notice that the values of $\hWER(X,Y)$ and $\hWER(X,Z) $ are identical to the corresponding bWER values of Example~3.